Build a real-time game leaderboard

 Name the Data Source game_events and select Create Data Source.

 This schema definition shows how the incoming JSON events are parsed and assigned to each of schema fields.
-The definition also defines database table ‘engine’ details of the underlying ClickHouse® instance.
+The definition also defines database table ‘engine’ details.
 Tinybird projects are made of Data Source and Pipe definition files like this example, and they can be managed like any other code project using Git.

 Option 2: Create a Data Source with Mockingbird